AndySaul/cmake_boilerplate/README.md

 # cmake_boilerplate
 Hello World CMake project with GoogleTest support.
 A template for cross-platform apps

 https://cmake.org/runningcmake/

 https://cmake.org/cmake/help/latest/index.html

+## Building with CLion

+The easiest way to open with CLion is to explore to the checkout folder and select *Open Folder as CLion Project* from the context menu

+CLion will automatically generate configurations to build and run from the CMakeLists.txt files

+Note that CLion will generate different build folders for debug and release builds.
+The binaries will be generated in the *<cmake-build-xxx/bin* folder

-## Generating a Windows build
+## Generating a Visual Studio build

 You can use CMake GUI to create a Visual Studio project

 Don't forget to select the correct generator.
 CMake GUI will default to Win32 build, so you must specify x64 for a 64-bit binary

 ## Building for linux